Back to Blog

 How TakeTurns makes it better

-In TakeTurns, both parties exchange documents and messages turn by turn.
-When one party works, the other waits; it's as simple as that.
+In TakeTurns, both parties have a structured, secure, and transparent platform where they can collect and exchange documents, track document version history, and always have a complete history at their fingertips.
+When one party works on a document, the other awaits; it's as simple as that.
 This clear process is a way to organize the back-and-forth interactions with opposing counsel in a spirit of civility and transparency.

 #2: Sending the wrong draft (or hitting send too early) can get you into trouble